Summary of Job Duties

 - Art in Public Places collection (over 240 commissioned pieces around the city)

 SUMMARY OF RESPONSIBILITIES:

-The Branch supervisor oversees professional and support staff in the operation and administration of a library area or facility.
+The Branch Manager oversees professional and support staff in the operation and administration of a library area or facility.

 The City of Aurora will conduct ongoing screenings of applications on a first come-first serve basis; as soon as we determine to have a qualified pool of applicants, this position may close quickly and without notice.